-National Grid believes that the proposed utilisation of a new Reference Price Methodology which redistributes National Grid's costs on a geographic basis, weighted by capacity will enhance cost reflectivity and competition between gas suppliers and between gas shippers when compared to the current application of a Long Run Marginal Cost Methodology (LRMC).
+RWE believes that the proposed utilisation of a new Reference Price Methodology which allocates National Grid's costs on a uniform basis, will not distort competition between gas suppliers and between gas shippers.
 The proposed model is better suited to the current and expected future usage of the NTS and the current model is more suitable for an expanding network requiring an investment based RPM.

 A sub-group of the NTS Charging Methodology Forum identified that as the inputs into the LRMC model are varied the resulting price changes are not intuitive and the changes can cause unpredictable results, and the changes to prices can be volatile.
 As a result, similar offtake points (in terms of offtake volumes and distances from points of entry) may incur materially different charges.
-Use of a methodology which delivers more comparable costs would better facilitate these objectives b) That, so far as is consistent with sub-paragraph (a), the charging methodology properly takes account of developments in the transportation business;
+Use of a methodology which delivers more comparable costs would better facilitate these objectives